webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 Most applications that use push messaging have a pre-existing relationship with an Application Server that can be used for distribution of subscription data.
-Any existing communication mechanism that is authenticated and provides confidentiality and integrity, such as HTTPS {{?RFC2818}}, is sufficient.
+An authenticated communication mechanism that provides adequate confidentiality and integrity protection, such as HTTPS {{?RFC2818}}, is sufficient.

 # Push Message Encryption {#encryption}